nikghost17/adobe-hackathon-1b/README.md

 - **output_file:** Template for naming the output file. {persona} will be replaced with a sanitized, lowercase version of the persona.

 ## ▶️ Running the Script
-- Install all the necessary requirements from the requirements.txt using **pip install**
+- Install all the necessary requirements from the requirements.txt using **pip install** command.
 - **To run the processor:**
   - python main.py
 - **This will:**